GrapeoffJS/kindagoose/docs/README.md

 ```

 Let's dissect this code:
-1. `@EventTrackerFor` decorator flags the given class as an event tracker for the `User` scheme.
+1. `@EventTrackerFor` decorator flags the given class as an event tracker for the `User` schema.
 2. In the constructor we list out the necessary dependencies as usual,
 3. `@Pre` decorator flags the `log` method as a method that'll react to a `save` event and is executed before the save.
 All the possible events for the given decorator are located in the `PreEvents` enum.
 4. `@Post` decorator flags the `sendToElastic` method as a method that'll react to a `save` and is executed after the save.
 All the possible events for the given decorator are located in the `PostEvents` enum.

-To apply our tracker just add it into the massive of the providers module, where you have registered all of your schemes.
+To apply our tracker just add it into the massive of the providers module, where you have registered all of your schemas.

 ```typescript
 @Module({